jenyss/AIAvatarAgent/README.md

-# LangGraph ReAct Agent for AI Avatar Video Generation
+# LangGraph AI Agent for Educational Content with AI Avatar

 This AI Agent enables you to create educational video content from a simple text input.
 You can enter a topic, and the agent will use all or some of the available tools accordingly: